-The basilica's uneven floor is decorated as well.
-There are two pulpits connected by a rare surviving rood screen, separating the clergy and the laity.
 The baldachin, or architectural shelter, marks the spot where the body of St. Mark rests in the crypt below.
-Behind the baldachin is the Palla d’Oro, a golden altarpiece.
+Behind the baldachin is the Pala d’Oro, an exquisite Byzantine golden altarpiece.
 It’s a massive bejeweled screen.

 Cruising the historic Grand Canal in Venice is a classic, unmissable thing to do in Italy.
 As you sail, you can admire Venice’s must see sites and dreamy palazzos.
 The Grand Canal isn’t man made.
 It follows the path of an ancient river bed underneath.

 During Venice’s heyday, the Grand Canal was used by traders, making their way to the Rialto Bridge.
 Today, it’s flanked with over 170 buildings — including pastel mansions, gleaming Byzantine palazzi, and Venice’s finest museums.